bitcoinops/bitcoinops.github.io/_topics/en/channel-announcements.md

   - title: LN developer discussion about updated channel announcements
     url: /en/newsletters/2023/07/26/#updated-channel-announcements

+  - title: New anonymous usage tokens proposed that could be used to improve channel announcement privacy
+    url: /en/newsletters/2024/05/17/#anonymous-usage-tokens

 ## Optional.
 Same format as "primary_sources" above
 # see_also:
 #   - title: